raskell-io/raskell.io/content/articles/my-openbsd-journey-getting-it-virtualized-with-libvirt-1.md

       --disk path=/var/lib/libvirt/images/openbsd.qcow2,size=40,bus=virtio,format=qcow2
 ```

-Use VNC

-**`virsh`** is a command-line interface tool for managing virtualization environments created with libvirt.
-It allows administrators to manage virtual machines, storage pools, and network interfaces, as well as other virtualization components, from the command line.
+Once, it is up and running, we can use a vnc solution to connect to the running machine.
+In this case, I chose `virsh` to do the job. virsh is a command-line interface tool for managing virtualization environments created with libvirt.
+It allows us to manage virtual machines, storage pools, and network interfaces, as well as other virtualization components, from the command line.

 To establish a VNC connection with a running libvirt virtualized OpenBSD instance, you can use the following steps: